PatchDashboard/patchdashboard/README.md

 News
 ===============
+2015-07-11

+We are now back under active development.
+We apologize for the long hiatus, but when life happens, some times other things take back burner.

+Look for more frequent releases!

 v1.0-RC1 is now available.
 You can grab a copy [here](https://github.com/PatchDashboard/patchdashboard/releases/tag/v1.0-RC1) or by clicking on the one you want below: